samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 };
 ```

-For a better understanding on how to create Winston logger, you can have a look at the [official Winston documentation](http://github.com/winstonjs/winston).
+For a better understanding of how to create Winston logger, you can have a look at the [official Winston documentation](http://github.com/winstonjs/winston).

 For this tutorial, you created two transports; `console` and `file`.
 Both transports use the log level you set in your environment variable which can be overridden in the code with `logger.log_level(...)` (e.g. `logger.info(...)` instead of `logger.log(...)`).